Diagonal operators, $q$-Whittaker functions and rook theory: Introduction

-where $\mu'$ denotes the conjugate of the partition $\mu$ and, for each integer partition $\lambda$, $b_\lambda(t)$ denotes a polynomial in $t$ with nonnegative integer coefficients. \end{theorem} The polynomials $b_\lambda(t)$ above have the following specializations. \begin{enumerate} \item $b_\lambda(1)$ equals the number of set partitions of an $n$-element set of shape $\lambda$. \item $b_\lambda(0)$ equals the number of standard Young tableaux of shape $\lambda$. \item $b_\lambda(-1)$ equals the number of standard shifted tableaux of shape $\lambda$ when $\lambda$ has distinct parts. \item In the case where $\lambda$ has all parts equal to 2, we have $b_{(2^m)}(t)=T_m(t)$, the generating polynomial for chord diagrams on $2m$ points by number of crossings. \end{enumerate} The polynomials $b_\lambda(t)$ can be obtained by summing a polynomial statistic over standard tableaux of shape $\lambda$ and also via a new statistic on set partitions called the interlacing number.
-Several classical objects like the Stirling numbers and their $q$-analogs (as defined by Carlitz \cite{MR1501675}) as well as the Bell numbers can be expressed in terms of the polynomials $b_\lambda(t)$ and their specializations.
+for every prime power $q$ and every regular diagonal matrix $\Delta\in \MM_n(\Fq).$ \end{theorem} The polynomials $b_\mu(t)$ above have several interesting specializations. $b_\mu(1)$ equals the number of set partitions of an $n$-element set of shape $\mu'$ (the conjugate of $\mu$) while $b_\mu(0)$ equals the number of standard Young tableaux of shape $\mu'$.
+In addition, $b_\mu(-1)$ equals the number of standard shifted tableaux of shape $\mu'$ when $\mu'$ has distinct parts.
+In the case where $\mu=(m,m)$, we have $b_{\mu}(t)=T_m(t)$, the Touchard generating polynomial for chord diagrams on $2m$ points by number of crossings.
+The polynomials $b_\mu(t)$ can be obtained by summing a polynomial statistic over standard tableaux of shape $\mu'$ and also via a new statistic on set partitions called the interlacing number.
+Several classical objects like the Stirling numbers and their $q$-analogs (as defined by Carlitz \cite{MR1501675}) as well as the Bell numbers can be expressed in terms of the polynomials $b_\mu(t)$ and their specializations.
 The reader is referred to \cite{pr} for further details.

 In this paper, we investigate Problem \ref{prob:main} in the case where $\Delta$ is an arbitrary diagonal matrix.
 Before we state our main results, it will be convenient to introduce some notation.
 Throughout this article $[n]$ denotes the set of the first $n$ positive integers while $\Pi_n$ denotes the collection of all set partitions of $[n]$.
 By convention we write set partitions in standard form: the elements in each block are listed in increasing order while the blocks are written in increasing order of their least elements.
 The \emph{shape} of a set partition is the integer partition obtained by arranging the cardinalities of its blocks in weakly decreasing order.
 A \emph{weak composition} of an integer $n$ is a sequence $\alpha=(\alpha_1,\ldots,\alpha_k)$ of nonnegative integers with $|\alpha|:=\sum_{i=1}^k \alpha_i=n$.
 In addition, if each $\alpha_i>0$, we say that $\alpha$ is a composition of $n$. \begin{definition} To each composition $\alpha=(\alpha_1,\ldots,\alpha_k)$ of $n$, we associate a canonical set partition $\mathcal{A}_\alpha\in \Pi_n$ by setting $\mathcal{A}_\alpha=\cup_{i=1}^kA_i$ where $A_i$ $(1\leq i\leq k)$ is the set of $\alpha_i$ consecutive integers given by \end{definition} For instance, when $\alpha=(2,3,1)$, we have $\AA_\alpha=\{\{1,2\},\{3,4,5\},\{6\}\}$ which we abbreviate to $12|345|6$.
 The \emph{type} of a diagonal matrix is the integer partition obtained by listing the multiplicities of its diagonal entries in weakly decreasing order.
 We are now ready to state the main results of this paper.
 We obtain the following answer to Problem~\ref{prob:main} in the diagonal case, thereby generalizing Theorem \ref{thm:regularprofiles}.